thatdogmachine/goose/documentation/docs/guides/local-models/recommended-models.md

 ---
 sidebar_position: 1
-title: Goose on Ollama - Recommendations
+title: Goose on Ollama - Start Here
 description: "Goose and Ollama setup and Models"
 ---